gregwell/facebook/README.md

 </html>
 ```

-1. Standard html file with only one html tag <div id="root"></div> inside body tags.
+1. Standard html file with only one root div inside body tags.

 ### index.js